ChloeAEde/laser-wavelength-stab/README.md

 - Install the relevant packaages
 - Find the location of you .dll file from toptica (normally in the programme file section where the DLC pro software is installed)

-# Things you need to change in your code to match your system requirements
+# Things you need to change in the code to match your system requirements
+* DLL_PATH
+* set_value (the initial value you want the frequency set to)
+* Port connection to DLC pro (port='COMX')
+* Frequency2 - change x in wlmData.dll.GetFrequencyNum(x,0) for what channel your wavemeter needs to read from

 # Helpful tip-bits when things dont work
 * Make sure the wavelength software is running on the same PC you are running the python file (it needs to be on and click start)